Septic Shock in Babies

 Some babies stay in the hospital for many weeks after septic shock.
 If the baby has brain damage like hypoxic-ischemic encephalopathy (HIE), meningitis or cerebral palsy, they may need frequent and regular visits to neurologists, therapists and other specialists.

-Sepsis, septic shock, meningitis, HIE, seizure disorders and cerebral palsy are very sad conditions to see in a baby.
-At Reiter & Walsh ABC Law Centers, we focus exclusively on birth injury cases, taking the time to get to know your family and fully understand your child’s needs.
+The award-winning attorneys at ABC Law Centers focus exclusively on birth injury cases, taking the time to get to know your family and fully understand your child’s needs.
 With over 100 joint years of birth trauma experience, helping children is our sole focus.

-To find out if you have a case, contact us.
-We’ve helped clients in Michigan, Ohio, Washington, D.C., Pennsylvania and throughout the nation.
-We have numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
+To find out if you have a case, contact us today.
+We’ve helped clients throughout the nation.
+We have numerous multi-million dollar verdicts and settlements and no fees are ever paid to our firm unless we win your case.
+Our firm is available 24/7 to take your call.

 Free Case Review | Available 24/7 | No Fee Until We Win